General GAN-generated image detection by data augmentation in fingerprint domain: Introduction

 \section{Introduction}

-Recent advancements in generative adversarial networks (GANs)~\cite{goodfellow2020generative, karras2020analyzing} enable them to generate highly photorealistic fake images that are indistinguishable from naked eyes, resulting in a potential threat of malicious misuse to individuals and society.
+Recent advancements in generative adversarial networks (GANs)~\cite{goodfellow2020generative, karras2018progressive, karras2020analyzing} enable them to generate highly photorealistic fake images that are indistinguishable from naked eyes, resulting in a potential threat of malicious misuse to individuals and society.
 As a result, many methods have been proposed to identify GAN-generated images and achieved promising performances.
 However, generalizing to images generated by unknown GANs remains a great challenge for the detectors.
-Most existing works ~\cite{wang2020cnn, durall2020watch, frank2020leveraging, jeong2022bihpf} have achieved flawless detection accuracy on images from the same distribution as the training data, i.e., generated by the same GANs, but suffer from a significant drop in images generated by unseen GANs, as shown in the upper figure in Figure~\ref{fig:fingerprints}.
+Most existing works~\cite{zhang2019detecting, wang2020cnn, durall2020watch, frank2020leveraging, jeong2022bihpf} have achieved flawless detection accuracy on images from the same distribution as the training data, i.e., generated by the same GANs, but suffer from a significant drop in images generated by unseen GANs, as shown in Fig.~\ref{Fig1.sub1}.
+Although some recent forensic works~\cite{fei2022learning, dai2022attentional} based on local anomaly have made efforts to improve the generalization of face forgery detection, they are not so applicable to GAN-generated image detection.

 Existing works have demonstrated that GAN-generated image detectors are inclined to distinguish real images and GAN-generated images by a subtle but general trace~\cite{neves2020ganprintr}.
 This trace, referred to as \textit{GAN fingerprint}, is an invisible pattern that the GAN leaves in the images it generates.
-GAN fingerprint is the most discriminative feature ~\cite{marra2019gans, yu2019attributing} caused by up-sampling and varies from different GAN architectures.
+GAN fingerprint is the most discriminative feature~\cite{marra2019gans, yu2019attributing} caused by up-sampling and varies from different GAN architectures.
 The detectors have poor performance on images generated by unseen GANs since the fingerprints are distinct.
 In other words, the performance degradation of cross-GAN evaluations is due to the overfitting of GAN-specific fingerprints.